SAP-archive/teched2020-DEV161/exercises/ex6/README.md

 ## Exercise 6.0 Preparations

 1. Right-click an empty space in the *Explorer* view and select *Add Folder to Workspace...*.
+    >You can also search for this command in the Command Palette.
+From the menu bar, select *View | Find Command* to open the Command Palette.
     <br><br>![](images/2020-10_BAS_Multi-Root-1_.jpg)<br><br>

 2. Select *projects > data*, and click *Open*.